-Hot Works carried out by contractors or college staff will be done so under the control of a Permit to Work issued by the P&E Department unless it is part of a regular course of training for learners whereby 'Hot Works' will be included within the course risk assessment.
+Hot Works conducted by contractors or college staff will be done so under the control of a Permit to Work issued by the P&E Department unless it is part of a regular course of training for students whereby 'Hot Works' will be included within the course risk assessment.

-For further information and guidance please refer to the COP No31 Safe Systems of Work incorporating Confined Spaces, Hot Working and Construction and Excavation.
+For further information and guidance please refer to Section 24.
+Safe Systems of Work incorporating Confined Spaces, Electrical Safety, Permit to Work (PtW), Hot Working and Construction and Excavation.

-3.23.
-Intoxicants and Drug Abuse
+3.22.
+Drugs and Alcohol Misuse

-Admission to the premises may be refused to any staff or learner where there is reasonable suspicion that they are incapable of performing their duties/studies as a result of intoxicants or drugs.
+Admission to the premises may be refused to any staff or student where there is reasonable suspicion that they are incapable of performing their duties/studies as a result of intoxicants or drugs.
 If an employee's doctor has prescribed medication which may influence their ability to perform their duties, then they are required to register this with their manager or HRBP.
 The employee may be required to undertake an Occupational Health assessment.
-For further guidance please refer to the HR policy on Misuse of Drugs.
+For further guidance please refer to the HR procedure Drugs & Alcohol Misuse Ref HRPR0029

-3.24.
+3.23.
 Legionella

 As the legal 'Duty Holder', the CEO shall appoint a person in writing to take day-to-day responsibility (the Responsible Person) for controlling any risk from legionella bacteria.
 The Director for Group Facilities Operations is the Responsible Person (Water Services).
 The Property & Environment Manager is the Deputy Responsible Person (Water Services) and shall have sufficient authority to act on behalf of the Duty Holder.
-For further information and guidance please refer to the COP No32 Legionella Management and Control Plan.
+For further information and guidance please refer to Section 7.
+Legionella Management and Control

-3.25.
+3.24.
 Lone Workers

 This procedure should be implemented whenever there is an occasion that an employee may have to work by themselves, and a specific risk assessment produced.
 From the risk assessment a Safe System of Work should be implemented.
-The system should include checks on the lone worker at regular intervals either by telephone, email or other appropriate means.
-For further information and guidance please refer to the COP No18 Lone Working.
+The system should include checks on the lone worker at regular intervals either by telephone, email, or other appropriate means.
+For further information and guidance please refer to Section 16.
+Lone Working.

-3.26.
+3.25.
 Machinery and Equipment

-Employees and learners should only use machinery or equipment for which they have been trained and must do so in accordance with the manufacturer's guidelines, risk assessment and any formal safe system of work and/or procedures in place.
+Employees and students should only use machinery or equipment for which they have been trained and must do so in accordance with the manufacturer's guidelines, risk assessment and any formal safe system of work and/or procedures in place.